 Task completion can bring rewards, such as freeing up time for things that really do matter to you.
 What’s required is total honesty about it.
-You may not like it, or agree with it, but if an assignment is required, then you may as well commit to it in order to get past it so you can move on to other, more rewarding things.
+You may not like it, or agree with it, but if a job needs doing, then you may as well commit to it in order to get past it so you can move on to other, more rewarding things.

 Focus and Concentration